4d/docs/docs/FormObjects/properties_DataSource.md

 ## Expression

+This description is specific to Selection and collection type list box columns.
+See also **[Variable or Expression](properties_Object.md#variable-or-expression)** section.

 A 4D expression to be associated with a column.
 You can enter:

-*	A simple variable (in this case, it must be explicitly declared for compilation).
+- A simple variable (in this case, it must be explicitly declared for compilation).
 You can use any type of variable except BLOBs and arrays.
 The value of the variable will be generally calculated in the `On Display Detail` event.
-*	A field using the standard [Table]Field syntax (selection type list box only), for example: [Employees]LastName.
+- A field using the standard [Table]Field syntax (selection type list box only), for example: `[Employees]LastName`.
 The following types of fields can be used:
 	*	String
 	*	Numeric
 	*	Date
 	*	Time
 	*	Picture
 	*	Boolean
 You can use fields from the Master Table or from other tables.
 *	A 4D expression (simple expression, formula or 4D method).
 The expression must return a value.
 The value will be evaluated in the `On Display Detail` and `On Data Change` events.
 The result of the expression will be automatically displayed when you switch to Application mode.
-The expression will be evaluated for each record of the selection (current or temporary) of the Master Table (for selection type list boxes), each element of the collection (for collection type list boxes) or each entity of the selection (for entity selection list boxes).
+The expression will be evaluated for each record of the selection (current or named) of the Master Table (for selection type list boxes), each element of the collection (for collection type list boxes) or each entity of the selection (for entity selection list boxes).
 If it is empty, the column will not display any results.

 The following expression types are supported:
 	*	String
 	*	Numeric
 	*	Date